tatiana123q/kottans_frontend/README.md

 In this course was basic information about strucrute of html document,selectors, atributes, css properties, developer tools.
 This material was familiar for me.
 # TASK 4
 Information about responsive patterns and responsive tables was new for me.
+# TASK 5
+I refresh my knowledge of JavaScript, about variables, expressions, functions, objects.
+Extra materials about sorts was very usefull for me